ImperialCollegeLondon/sharpy/README.md

 __WORK STILL IN PROGRESS__

-SHARPy depends on [xbeam](http://github.com/fonsocarre/xbeam) and [UVLM](http://github.com/fonsocarre/UVLM).
+sharpy depends on [xbeam](http://github.com/fonsocarre/xbeam) and [UVLM](http://github.com/fonsocarre/UVLM).
 For now, only structural simulations are supported.

 ---
 ## Installation
 __Requirements__

-SHARPy is developed and tested using:
+sharpy is developed and tested using:
 + Anaconda Python 3.5.3
 + GCC 4.8.5 or (recommended) GCC 5.4.0
 + CentOS 7 and MacOS Sierra